Cebolletoth/TechCore-Patch-BAR/README.md

 TECH CORE PATCH NOTES 0.6.2

-Made by C3BO in the spirit of MeowCatMeow’s economic system overhaul.

 *Requires "Force Load All Units"*
-*Requires tweakdef xp removal and TC tweakunits in two parts* -T1 Cons can produce the Tech Core building, found on the Lab menu [Repurposed Experimental Armada Airlab].
+*Requires tweakdef xp removal and TC tweakunits in two parts* -T1 Cons can produce the Tech Core building, found on the Lab menu -Repurposed Experimental Armada Airlab-.
--Tech Core building (Stats 1100M 12000E 10000Buildtime 3000HP, +100E/s production, can be built on land or sea, cannot be reclaimed), produces Tech Con [Repurposed Cortex Printer tank].
+-Tech Core building (Stats 1100M 12000E 10000Buildtime 3000HP, +100E/s production, can be built on land or sea, cannot be reclaimed), produces Tech Con -Repurposed Cortex Printer-.
--Tech Con (Stats Air movement, speed 50,) only ability is to produce Tech Mexes (Repurposed Legion overcharged mex) -Tech Mex (Stats 750M 6500E 12000Buildtime x3M income 30E/s upkeep).
+-Tech Con (Stats Air movement, speed 50,) only ability is to produce Tech Mexes -Repurposed Legion overcharged mex-.
+-Tech Mex (Stats 750M 6500E 12000Buildtime x3M income 30E/s upkeep).
 -T2 labs have reduced costs as part of the cost has already been invested into building the necessary Tech Cores.
 -Legion faction changes: legmex gives 90%M and +4E/s, construction turrets receive +10bp as compensation for not having special minifortifier t1.5mex.